EUCAIM/upv-node-workstation-images/README.md

 ```
 LABEL authorization="This Dockerfile is intended to build a container image that will be publicly accessible in the CHAIMELEON images repository."
 ```
-Also you should specify the name and version of the image that will appear in the CHAIMELEON images repository, you can set the appropiate LABELS.
+Also you should specify the **name** and **version** of the image that will appear in the CHAIMELEON images repository, you can set the appropiate LABELS.
 For example:
 ```
 LABEL name="my-cool-tool"
 LABEL version="0.1"
 ```
-When the users list the images with `jobman images`, they will see that name and the version as a tag.
+When the users list the images with `jobman images`, they will see that name and the version as a tag for the image.
 Remember to increment the version if you make any change on the image because the kubernetes default policy to retrieve images is only pull if the tag (version) required is not present in the node where the job will run.
 The tag `latest` will also be created pointing to the last version built.

 ### There is no Internet access in run time